-What Books in The Bible Did Paul Write
+What Books Did Paul Write in The Bible?

 In the Bible, there are many books written by different authors.
 Sometimes these books were written to tell a specific story, and other times they might have been written to teach a lesson.
 But which of these books was written by Paul?
 And why is it that he’s considered one of the most important authors in the Bible?
 Keep reading to find out!